AdaCore/PolyORB/README.md

-POLYORB
+PolyORB
 =======

-Copyright (C) 1999-2018, Free Software Foundation, Inc.
+Copyright (C) 1999-2019, Free Software Foundation, Inc.

 This is free software; you can redistribute it and/or modify it under terms of the GNU General Public License as published by the Free Software